yvanzo/musicbrainz-server/CONTRIBUTING.md

 1. Wrap the body at 72 characters
 1. Use the body to explain _what_ and _why_ vs. _how_

-Additionally, we start the subject line with ticket reference if applicable.
+Additionally, start the subject line with ticket reference if applicable.

 ### Pull request